C. H. J. Taylor: First Cleveland administration

-Although Taylor, like most African Americans at the time, initially supported Republican candidates and campaigned for Kansas Republican gubernatorial candidate John Martin in 1884, he was disappointed at the lack of patronage positions Republicans offered blacks.
-In 1884 he began publishing a newspaper, “in the interests of democracy,” and in 1886 ran for local office in Wyandotte County as an independent.
+Although Taylor, like most African Americans at the time, initially supported Republican candidates and campaigned for Kansas Republican gubernatorial candidate John Martin in 1884, he was disappointed at the lack of patronage positions Republicans offered to blacks.
+In 1884, he began publishing a newspaper "in the interests of democracy,” and in 1886, he ran for local office in Wyandotte County as an independent.

-In 1887, Cleveland appointed Taylor U.S. Minister to Liberia.
-He stayed in Liberia only five months, claiming he had returned to campaign for Cleveland’s re-election, although he later made statements strongly critical of Liberian politics, and of the emigration schemes of the American Colonization Society.
+In 1887, President Cleveland appointed Taylor as the U.S. Minister to Liberia.
+He stayed in Liberia for only five months, claiming he had returned to campaign for Cleveland’s re-election, although he later made statements strongly critical of Liberian politics and the emigration schemes of the American Colonization Society.

 In the run-up to the 1888 presidential election, Taylor participated in founding the National Negro Democratic League at a meeting in Saint Louis, together with Herbert A. Clark and J. Milton Turner.
-The primary purpose of the League, according to Bruce Mouser, was to prepare lists of African American candidates for “high level patronage positions” in the event of a Democratic administration.
+According to Bruce Mouser, the primary purpose of the League was to prepare lists of African American candidates for “high-level patronage positions” in the event of a Democratic administration.
 In the same year, Taylor gave speeches at the Kansas and Missouri state Democratic conventions and was elected as an alternate in the Kansas delegation to the national Democratic convention in St. Louis, “the first and only Negro ever sent to a Democratic National convention,” according to one contemporary account.
-Taylor campaigned for Cleveland’s re-election in several swing states, including Iowa, Indiana, Missouri and New York.
+Taylor campaigned for Cleveland’s re-election in several swing states, including Iowa, Indiana, Missouri, and New York.

 Cleveland interregnum

-After Cleveland’s defeat, Taylor settled in Atlanta, where he built up a large legal practice; a contemporary newspaper account described him as the first black lawyer in the history of Atlanta to appear in city court as an attorney.
-In 1889, he published a lengthy pamphlet, Whites and Blacks, or The Question Settled, which criticized the loyalty of African Americans to the Republican party and argued that blacks in the South would only achieve civil liberty by cultivating better relations with white southerners: “The Southern white men,” Taylor wrote,” will give the Negro all he merits.”
+After Cleveland’s defeat, Taylor settled in Atlanta, where he built up a large legal practice.
+A contemporary newspaper account described him as the first black lawyer in the history of Atlanta to appear in city court as an attorney.
+In 1889, he published a lengthy pamphlet, Whites and Blacks, or The Question Settled, which criticized the loyalty of African Americans to the Republican Party and argued that blacks in the South would only achieve civil liberty by cultivating better relations with white southerners: “The Southern white men,” Taylor wrote, “will give the Negro all he merits.”

 In the following year, however, Taylor returned to Kansas, perhaps due to the deteriorating racial climate in Georgia as well as the changing political scene in Kansas with the rise of the Populist Party.
 He became editor of a black newspaper in Kansas City, Kansas, The American Citizen, and ran unsuccessfully for a seat in the Kansas legislature on the “fusion” Democratic-Populist ticket in the 1890 election.
-As the 1892 presidential election approached, Taylor spoke frequently in Kansas, Missouri, Iowa and neighboring states against prohibition, the so-called “McKinley tariff,” and in support of Democratic candidates.
+As the 1892 presidential election approached, Taylor spoke frequently in Kansas, Missouri, Iowa, and neighboring states against prohibition, the so-called “McKinley tariff,” and in support of Democratic candidates.
 He became head of the National Negro Democratic League in 1892, giving him considerable national influence over the awarding of patronage positions to African Americans following the Cleveland victory.